realm/realm-java/examples/README.txt

 2. Installation of TightDB example
 ----------------------------------
 2.1.
-Download and extract TightDB example project into a workspace directory, e.g. "./my-workspace/intro-example".
+Download and install the TightDB project.

 2.2.
-Open eclipse and select the workspace directory, e.g. "./my-workspace".
+Open eclipse and select some workspace directory.

 2.3.
-Import Example:
+Import the example:
 - Select "File -> Import".
-- Choose "Maven -> Existing Maven Project" (or "General -> Existing Projects into Workspace" if you don't have Maven installed).
+- Choose "General -> Existing Projects into Workspace".
 - Select root directory: Browse for the "intro-example" folder and select it.